odradev/cargo-odra/README.md

-// TODO: Update
 # cargo-odra

 A cargo utility that helps to create, manage and test your smart contracts written using Odra framework.

 ## Table of Contents
 * [Usage](#usage)